ad-si/cai/readme.md

-  kt         Use Kotlin development as the prompt context ly         Use LilyPond development as the prompt context lua        Use Lua development as the prompt context oc         Use OCaml development as the prompt context php        Use PHP development as the prompt context pg         Use Postgres development as the prompt context
+  kt         Use Kotlin development as the prompt context ly         Use LilyPond development as the prompt context lua        Use Lua development as the prompt context nix        Use Nix development as the prompt context oc         Use OCaml development as the prompt context php        Use PHP development as the prompt context pg         Use Postgres development as the prompt context